nathanael-fijalkow/games_book/_sources/1_Introduction/references.md

 Beyond these two examples there are many applications of games in theoretical computer science and logic in particular.
 The following quote is due to Hodges {cite}`Hodges:1993`:
+\begin{quotation}

-> An extraordinary number of basic ideas in model theory can be expressed in terms of games.
+An extraordinary number of basic ideas in model theory can be expressed in terms of games.
+\end{quotation}
 Let us mention model checking games, which are used for checking whether a model satisfies a formula.
 They often form both a theoretical tool for understanding the model checking problem and proving its properties, as well as an algorithmic backend for effectively deciding properties of a logical formalism (we refer to {cite}`Graedel:2002` for a survey on model checking games).
 Another important construction of a game for understanding logical properties is the Ehrenfeucht-Fra&iuml;ss&eacute; games {cite}`Ehrenfeucht:1961,Fraisse:1950,Fraisse:1953` whose goal is to determine whether two models are equivalent against a logical formalism.